hop-protocol/docs/hop-node/configuration.md

 _Note: The RPC URL is optional and a default will be used if not specified._

-_Note: If the selected network doesn't support a chain, it will be ignored._&#x20;
+_Note: If the selected network doesn't support a chain, it will be ignored._

 ### `tokens`